Advertisement

 As Malawi struggles to produce enough for the market, on one hand, the problem of shortage of forex continues to deepen on the other hand.

-At the end of the day, Malawi needs more hands in the export business to find lasting solutions to forex challenges which continue to riddle the economy.
+At the end of the day, Malawi needs more hands in the export business for the country to find lasting solutions to the forex challenges which continue to riddle the economy.